 The 96-year-old woman, charged with Holocaust-related crimes, fled by taxi and train but was apprehended hours later.

-The killing of a woman who was abducted from a busy London street at night has triggered an upsurge of anger from women who are tired of the threats and intimidation they face as they go about their daily lives.
+The killing of a woman who was abducted from a busy London street at night triggered an upsurge of anger from women who are tired of the danger they face as they go about their daily lives.

 Millennial and Gen Z voters cast their ballots for two smaller parties that are calling for change, turning the environmentalist Greens and business-friendly Free Democrats into kingmakers of the next government.

 A court sentenced the former president to one year of house arrest, pending appeals, confounding the politican’s legal woes.